alaincaltieri/financialfallacies/_posts/2023-10-17-you_cant_be_financially_successful_without_a_college_degree.markdown

 We live in a society that places high regard on formal education, often equating it with success and achievement.
 Moreover, statistically, there is indeed a correlation between higher education levels and higher income.
 This narrative, however, omits the fact that correlation does not equal causation.
 Success is multi-dimensional and involves more factors than education alone.

-The correct financial behaviour involves managing your money wisely.
+An effective financial strategy involves managing your money wisely.
 This includes making a budget and sticking to it, saving a portion of your income, investing sensibly, and minimizing debt.
 It also involves continuously educating yourself about personal finance, whether or not you have a formal education.

 For further reading on this topic, here are some resources:
 1. "The Millionaire Next Door" by Thomas J. Stanley and William D. Danko.
 [Book Link](https://www.amazon.com/Millionaire-Next-Door-Surprising-Americas/dp/1589795474/ref=nosim?tag=financialfall-20){:target="_blank"}